MohamammadMustafaHakimi/ArtSpace/app/README.txt

    Cross axis = vertical → control alignment across this axis with verticalAlignment.

 -> (alt + j) is used to select similar strings; simply select a string and then alt plus j

+-> custom typographies can be created outside the Typography